 Ms. Anderson’s service to her clients and the Bar reaches beyond the courtroom.
-Ms. Anderson is currently the President of the Pound Civil Justice Institute, a think tank dedicated to the preservation of the civil justice system.
-Ms. Anderson also serves on the American Association for Justice (“AAJ”) Board of Governors and has chaired the organization’s Class Action Litigation Group, Business Torts Section, Antitrust Litigation Group and Legal Affairs Committee.
-She is also an active member of the San Francisco Trial Lawyers Association, Consumer Attorneys of California, the Bar Association of San Francisco, the Public Justice Foundation, and the American Bar Association’s Litigation and Antitrust Sections.
+Ms. Anderson is on the Board of Legal Aid at Work and on the American Association for Justice (“AAJ”) Board of Governors.
+She chairs the AAJ’s Sections and Litigation Group Coordinating Committee, and has previously chaired that organization’s Class Action Litigation Group, Business Torts Section, Antitrust Litigation Group, and Legal Affairs Committee.
+She is also a Past President of the National Civil Justice Institute, a think tank dedicated to the preservation of the civil justice system.
+Ms. Anderson is an an active member of the San Francisco Trial Lawyers Association, Consumer Attorneys of California, Western Trial Lawyers Association, the Bar Association of San Francisco, the Public Justice Foundation, and the American Bar Association.

 Originally from Indianapolis, Indiana, Ms. Anderson earned her Bachelor of Arts degree in Political Science from the University of Wisconsin-Madison and her Juris Doctor degree from the University of California, Hastings College of the Law.
 In law school, Ms. Anderson served as a judicial extern to the Honorable Martin J. Jenkins in the Northern District of California, San Francisco Division, and was a legal intern with Legal Aid of Cambodia in Phnom Penh, Cambodia, during which time she authored a paper on the treatment of juveniles in the developing Cambodian legal system.